Hacking-the-Cloud/hackingthe.cloud/content/aws/deprecated/whoami.md

 ---
 author_name: Nick Frichette
-title: Whoami - Get Principal Name From Keys
+title: "[Deprecated] Whoami - Get Principal Name From Keys"
 description: During an assessment you may find AWS IAM credentials.
 Use these tactics to identify the principal of the keys.
 ---